microsoft/msgraph-edu-sample/README.md

 ```

-Now, let's take a look at how to access the choosen people in the `create-study-group-view.js` file.
+Now, let's take a look at how to access the chosen people in the `create-study-group-view.js` file.

 ```
 let people = document.body